oberon-manjaro/gtk-theme-numix-solarized/Numix Solarized/README.md

+## Numix Solarized Dark

-Numix Solarized is a is a modern flat theme with a combination of light and dark elements.
-It supports Gnome, Unity, XFCE and Openbox.
-It is based on the Numix theme by Satyajit Sahoo (satyajit.happy@gmail.com).
+Numix Solarized Dark is a modification of the [Numix Solarized theme](http://bitterologist.deviantart.com/art/Numix-Solarized-417575928) by [bitterologist](http://bitterologist.deviantart.com/) which is based on the Numix theme by Satyajit Sahoo (satyajit.happy@gmail.com).

+In Numix Solarized Dark, all light elements are replaced by dark ones.

 ### Manual installation